Sigma 16-28mm F2.8 DG DN Contemporary Lens Review

 The image quality comparison shows the two lenses having similar sharpness at the wider focal lengths and the Sony lens sharper in the longer range.
 The Sony lens has less geometric distortion at the tested focal lengths and less peripheral shading. /p>

 The Sigma 16-28mm F2.8 DG DN Contemporary Lens vs. Sony FE 16-35mm F2.8 GM Lens comparison shows the Sony lens considerably larger and heavier.
 Along with the larger size come larger filters for the Sony lens, 82mm vs. 72mm.
 The Sony lens has 11 aperture blades vs. 9 and more complete weather sealing.
-The Sigma lens costing less than half as much as the Sony lens will be a primary decision factor for many.
+The Sigma lens costing less than half as much as the version I Sony lens will be a primary decision factor for many.

 Use the site's tools to create additional comparisons.